Melanie McNeal, PT, CSCS, CFT

 - Continue with above exercises, increasing intensity as able

-- Step-ups – forward and lateral; add dumbbells to increase I; focus on slow, controlled movement during the ascent and descent
+- Step-ups – forward and lateral; add dumbbells to increase I; focus on slow and controlled movement during the ascent and descent

 - Lunges – forward and reverse; add dumbbells or med ball